yellowmessenger/documentation/docs/platform_concepts/channelConfiguration/whatsapp-configuration.md

     <img src="https://i.imgur.com/ezgp1Qy.png" alt="drawing" width="90%"/>

+### 1.1 Add multiple WhatsApp numbers

+To add more WhatsApp business accounts, follow these steps:

-18. To add multiple numbers by clicking on **+ Add Number** at the top right corner.
+1. Click on **+ Add Number** at the top right corner.
+Follow the steps from step 4 to step 17 in the [Connect your WhatsApp business account](#1-connect-your-whatsapp-business-account) section.

     <img src="https://i.imgur.com/0wkbQHP.png" alt="drawing" width="90%"/>

-19. To see the business details click on view more.
+2. To see the business details click on view more.
 You can also edit the provided details based on your requirements.

     <img src="https://i.imgur.com/LfIwYrC.png" alt="drawing" width="90%"/>

-### 1.1 Create Facebook Business Manager (FBM) account
+### 1.2 Create Facebook Business Manager (FBM) account

 If you have already created the account, login to FBM.
 If not, follow the steps to create an FBM account.